Providence, RI Traumatic Brain Injury LawyersContact for a free consultation

 - Any blow to the body which causes the head and brain to move quickly back and forth

-If you or a loved one have suffered a brain injury due to the actions of another person, a law firm specializing in TBI litigation can help you recover damages.
+If you or a loved one have suffered a traumatic brain injury due to the actions of another person, a law firm specializing in TBI litigation can help you recover damages.
 Marasco and Nesselbush is an award winning Providence law firm with over 20 years experience in personal injury law.
-Ranked as one of The Best Lawyers in America by U.S. News for the past four years, Marasco & Nesselbush have the expertise to successfully settle your case.
+Marasco & Nesselbush has the expertise to successfully settle your case.
 Call Now (401)443-2999.

 Symptoms of Traumatic Brain Injury